Mikkomario/Utopia-Scala/README.md

 will be able to skip tens of hours of work. **Ambassador** comes with all rest nodes towards both the web client and the 3rd party redirection, so you will only need to add your business logic.

-### Utopia Journey
+### Utopia Journey (incomplete)
 *Leverage your Exodus server with a pre-built client interface*

+Please note that this module is in very early development and not ready for production use.

 **Utopia Journey** is the client-side interface to **Utopia Exodus** server, handling request authorization and local session management.
 Having a pre-built and easy-to-use interface for server interactions in your client takes you many steps ahead and saves you the trouble of worrying about a secure interface.

 ## Module Hierarchy
 *Utopia* modules have following dependency-hierarchy.
-Modules lower at the list depend from those higher in the list.
+Modules lower at the list depend on those higher in the list.
 - **Flow** - The standard library
     - **BunnyMunch** - Json parsing
     - **Courier** - Email integration